By Mario Alexandre · March 27, 2026 · 11 min read

 PERSONA: Data analyst.
 CONTEXT: Q1 review for e-commerce startup.
 DATA: Monthly revenue ($45K, $52K, $48K), top 5 products by revenue, churn rate 4.2%.
 CONSTRAINTS: Focus on MoM trends, identify anomalies, compare against industry benchmarks (provide benchmark data).
 FORMAT: Executive summary (3 bullets), then detailed analysis with charts described.
 TASK: Analyze Q1 performance.

-Result: Before = vague observations about "data trends."
-After = specific analysis with MoM calculations, anomaly identification, and actionable recommendations tied to the actual numbers.
+Result: Before = vague comments about "data trends."
+After = a real analysis with month-over-month calculations, anomaly identification, and clear recommendations tied to the actual numbers.

 "Write a SQL query to find top customers"